luky1971/g_dice/README.md

 Lagrange multiplier (C=100.0).
 The values of C and gamma can be changed with `-c` and `-g`, but such changes may increase mean absolute error (MAE=3.26%) of the method.

-By default, g_ensemble_comp is parallelized with OpenMP (see installation instructions below).
+By default, g_dice is parallelized with OpenMP (see installation instructions below).
 To set the number of threads at runtime, set `-nthreads X` where X is the number of threads to use.
 The default behavior is to use the maximum number of cores available.

 Methodoligical details and example applications can be found in